sa-concept-refactoring/doc/chapters/convertToAbbreviatedForm.typ

     ],
   ),
   caption: "Capabilities of the second refactoring",
-)
+) <second_refactoring_capabilities>

 #pagebreak()
-== Call Site Implications

-The refactoring must not change the signature of the method.
-In this case the type parameter order must stay the same.
-This is only the case if the auto parameters are in the same order as their original template arguments.

-For example the two methods in @call_site_differences result in two different signatures.
-When calling these methods with ```cpp foo<int, float>(1.0, 2)``` only the version on the left would compile as the parameter types would be `int` for `param1` and `float` for `param2`.
-The second version would be the opposite, `int` for `param1` and `float` for `param2`, which then breaks the call as the parameter types don't match.

-For the refactoring this means that we can only support cases where the order of type arguments stays the same, so the template type arguments need to appear in the same order as the parameters using those types.

-#figure(
-  grid(
-    columns: (auto, auto),
-    gutter: 1em,
-    align(start)[
-      ```cpp
-      template<typename T, typename U>
-      auto foo(U param1, T param2)
-      ```
-    ],
-    align(start + horizon)[
-      ```cpp
-      auto foo(auto param1, auto param2)
-      ```
-    ]
-  ),
-  caption: [Example to illustrate call site differences of auto params], ) <call_site_differences>

-#pagebreak()
-== Testing
-// TODO: add tests to appendix

-#pagebreak()
-== Implementation
+== Analysis
+TODO

 === Captured Elements
-During the preparation phase the following elements need be captured.
+@second_refactoring_captured_elements shows the captured elements and their purpose.
-They will be stored as a member of the tweak object and then used during the application phase.
+A reference to them will be stored as a member of the tweak object during the preparation phase and used during the application phase.

 #figure(
   tablex(